-Pelletsfirst is certified against FSC COC and its complementary CW standard.
-Valid COC system description and other documents exist.
-The Organisation is implementing a credit system which is used for materials received as FSC certified, FSC Controlled wood and feedstock verified according to the Organisation's own Controlled wood verification system, covering Portugal.
-Feedstock whos origin cannot be verified as per the established Due Diligence system, will be considered as Non-Controlled and will not be included in the production of certified products nor supplied as FSC CW - Controlled Wood, or SBP controlled.
+The Organisation has been audited against FSC® Chain of Custody but the certificate has not yet been issued.
+Valid FSC system description and other documents exist.
+Critical control points of the FSC CoC system were evaluated also during SBP audit.
+The Organisation has implemented FSC credit system which is used for materials received as FSC certified, FSC Controlled wood and feedstock verified according to the Organisation's own Controlled wood verification system, covering Portugal.
+Feedstock whos origin cannot be verified as per the established Due Diligence system, will be considered as Non-Controlled and will not be included in the production of certified products nor supplied SBP controlled.
 Supplier list is maintained.
 After the reception, incoming feedstock is unloaded into piles according to type of feedstock and load is registered into the recordkeeping system.
 All input material is weighted and recorded in tonnes.
-For the credit account purposed the volume of feedstock is recalculated by using the conversion factor of the production, the credit account is updated once in a month: data about received raw materials by certification status and volume of sold pellets are recorded.
-In case of the FSC, PEFC and/or SBP sales, the volume of sold pellets is withdrawn from the credit account
+For the credit account purposed the volume of feedstock is recalculated by using the conversion factor of the production, FSC credit account is updated monthly: data about received raw materials by FSC certification status and volume of sold pellets are recorded.
+In case of the FSC and/or SBP sales, the volume of sold pellets is withdrawn from the credit account.
+Based on the credit account management the proportion of the SBP-compliant and SBP-controlled biomass is calculated and all records are kept.